The Path of the Thousand

 The Path of the Thousand, inspired by Garibaldi’s Expedition, retraces the last ten days of Garibaldi’s epic in Sicily.

-The Path of the Thousand crosses Garibaldi’s “places” in Sicily in 6 stages, starting from Monreale and reaching the city of Palermo.
+The Path of the Thousand crosses Garibaldi’s “places” in Sicily in 10 stages if one opts for the long variant and 7 if one chooses the short variant, starting from Monreale and reaching the city of Palermo.

 With the exception of short urban stretches in the villages, the Path of the Thousand runs almost entirely through mountainous and hilly areas, with dense woods alternating with pastures, arable areas, vineyards, olive groves and citrus orchards until it reaches Palermo’s Conca d’Oro, for a slow journey that unites History with a capital “S” with nature.